Oluwatobi92/Employees_attrition_analysis/README.md

 - Among employees who left the company, the highest number falls within the age group of 25-34, totaling 112 employees, while the lowest number is in the over 55 age group, with only 11 employees.
 Employees in the younger age group may be more likely to seek new opportunities for career growth, better compensation, or improved work-life balance while the older age group may be approaching retirement; and they may also leave the company due to health reasons, personal obligations, or a desire for reduced workload.
 - Analysis of the data reveals that laboratory technicians and sales executives have the highest number of employees who report being least satisfied with their job.
 This dissatisfaction likely contributes to the higher attrition rates observed within these job roles.
 - The data indicates that the highest number of employees who experienced attrition reside within one or two kilometers from the company.
 A possible reason for this trend could be the presence of industrial waste produced by the company, creating an unfavorable environment for employees and necessitating their relocation, ultimately leading to attrition from the company.
+- The data reveals that the highest number of employees who left the company had previously worked with only one or two companies before joining Sunshine Oil and Gas.
+This suggests a potential correlation between limited prior employment experience and higher attrition rates.
+Possible reasons for this trend could include limited career exploration, mismatched expectations, and opportunity seeking.
+- Among active employees, the sales executives and research scientists exhibit the highest number of individuals reporting the least satisfaction with their jobs.
+This dissatisfaction could potentially contribute to severe attrition rates within these job roles.

 # <p align='left'/> Recommendation </p>
 - Tailoring retention strategies to address the unique needs and challenges of each department can help mitigate attrition rates.
 Additionally, fostering a culture of open communication and providing opportunities for career growth and development within each department may enhance employee satisfaction and retention.